joshgerdes/jekyll-uno/_drafts/configure-azure-virtual-desktop-monitoring-insights.md

   teaser: "/uploads/azportal_azurevirtualdesktopinsights.png"

 ---
-Microsoft has now added a built-in Monitoring workbook for Azure Virtual Desktop performance monitoring, this monitoring includes dashboards related _(but not limited to)_:
+Microsoft has now added a built-in Monitoring workbook for Azure Virtual Desktop performance monitoring; this monitoring includes dashboards related _(but not limited to)_:

 * Session host diagnostics
 * Connection performance